awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 **What operating systems can I use with Amazon Lightsail?**
 Lightsail currently supports 7 Linux or Unix\-like distributions: Amazon Linux, Amazon Linux 2, CentOS, Debian, FreeBSD, OpenSUSE, and Ubuntu, as well as three Windows Server versions: 2012 R2, 2016, and 2019\.

+**Do I need to bring my own license to use Lightsail instances?**
+All instance blueprints available on Lightsail include a license, except for the cPanel & WHM blueprint\.
+That blueprint includes a 15\-day trial license\.
+For more information, see [Quick start guide: cPanel & WHM on Amazon Lightsail](amazon-lightsail-quick-start-guide-cpanel.md)\.
+For all other instance blueprints, you don't need to bring your own license \(BYOL\)\.

 **How do I create a Lightsail instance?**
 After logging in to Lightsail, you can use the Lightsail [console](https://lightsail.aws.amazon.com/ls/webapp), command line interface \(CLI\), or API to create and manage instances\.
 The first time you log in to the console, choose Create Instance\.
 The create instance page is where you can choose the software, location, and name for your instance\.
 Once you choose Create, your new instance will spin up automatically within minutes\.